New homes for our residents

 After reviewing the land we owned, we identified several small sites across the district that were perfect for redevelopment.
 Many of them had old garage blocks on them, but there were also simply derelict sections of land and a small car park.

-After consulting with our citizens, we agreed on a list of these sites to develop for new council houses for people on our housing register.
+After consulting with our residents, we agreed on a list of these sites to develop for new council houses for people on our housing register.
 The first of these to be completed were in St Giles Close, Shoreham-by-Sea, in January 2024.

-A number of these projects have now been completed, providing dozens of our citizens with a permanent roof over their heads.
+A number of these projects have now been completed, providing dozens of our residents with a permanent roof over their heads.
 Our contractors are working on more sites for us and we're continuing to consider where else we can build the homes our community needs without damaging our beautiful surroundings.

 Homes we've completed: